 Determining the income from self-employment under the Self-employed Persons’ Pensions Act was reformed as of 1 January 2023.
 The aim was to find ways of improving the income from self-employment to better correspond to the factual income of the self-employed.
 However, during the parliamentary process, the Social Affairs and Health Committee found it important that the need for a more extensive reform of the pension and social security of the self-employed be examined and that the pension system continues to be developed.
 The 2023 Government Programme states that an evaluation of the developmental needs of the Self-employed Persons’ Pensions Act scheme will be initiated.

 Overall reform of social security

-An overall reform of social security written in the Government Programme was launched in the spring of 2020.
+An overall reform of social security written in the 2019 Government Programme was launched in the spring of 2020.
 A parliamentary committee that will prepare this reform was appointed in March 2020.
-Its term of office will span until the spring of 2027.
+Its term of office is from 23 March 2020 to 31 March 2027.

 Research Professor Pasi Moisio (Finnish institute for health and welfare) chairs the committee.
 Mikko Kautto (Finnish Centre for Pensions) was the permanent expert member of the committee in its first term.
 The main committee was assisted during its first term of office by five divisions, of which three include representatives of the Finnish Centre for Pensions.
 The committee’s mid-term report was published in March 2023.
 The 2023 Government Programme’s entries that relate to, among other things, simplifying social security and developing one basic security benefit are based on this mid-term report.